7 simple hacks to make the perfect Gin and Tonic at home

 The trick here is to enhance the botanicals in your chosen gin.

 E.g. let's say it's a Mediterranean Gin which is distilled using rosemary and orange peel.
-Try garnishing your G&T with a sprig of rosemary and a slice of orange!
+Try garnishing your gin and tonic with a sprig of rosemary and a slice of orange!